AlessandraColli/pacsColliColombo/README.md

 Bugs in fPCA, boundary conditions and space-varying regression have been fixed.
 Issues about areal data and 2.5 mesh are still under study.

-Compiled in Win RStudio using g++ compiler.
+Compiled in both Win RStudio and Ubuntu 18.04 using g++ compiler.
+If using a Linux machine, it is advisable to install rgl, plot3D and plot3Drgl before fdaPDE.

+Subfolder structure
+/src contains all C++ code and a special file named Makevars necessary to build and install the R package /R contains the R functions that wrap the C++ calls

 Remarks: